Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 \subsection{Relaxation-time models in life sciences}

 Relaxation-time models are pretty interesting, especially in the context of life sciences.
 These models help us understand the dynamics of biological systems and provide insights into the time-dependent behaviour of various processes.
-For instance, the nonlocal model (\ref{NFBNM}) in space and time can be considered as the relaxation-time nonlocal model.
+For instance, the nonlocal model in space and time can be considered the relaxation-time nonlocal model (\ref{NFBNM}) in space and time.
 A similar type of extension can be applied to the model (\ref{SIRM1}).
 We first include the spatial variable into the model (\ref{SIRM1}) to account for the random movement of individuals as \cite{de1979}:

 subject to the Neumann boundary condition.
 Here $d_1$, $d_2$, and $d_3$ are the diffusion rates for the susceptible, infective and removed individuals.
 Studying a time delay to account for the latent period on the spread of the disease, we have to consider the following model: